What Is Epithelial Mesothelioma?

 • Blood tests aren’t helpful for diagnosis, but research is ongoing to make them more effective.

-Many patients call us to ask questions about their mesothelioma diagnosis.
-They usually don’t know their cell type.
-It’s important to ask your doctor about cell type.
-This will help you understand your symptoms, treatment and prognosis.
+The Patient Advocates at The Mesothelioma Center say many newly diagnosed patients who call to ask questions about their mesothelioma diagnosis typically don’t know their cell type.
+It’s important to ask your doctor about cell type because it will help you understand your symptoms, treatment and prognosis.

 Epithelial Cell Subtypes

 Pathologists can identify epithelioid cell subtypes with immunohistochemistry.
-A specific subtype can influence your treatment options or mesothelioma prognosis.
+If you have a specific subtype, it could influence your treatment options or mesothelioma prognosis.
 Rare subtypes could lead to a misdiagnosis.
-Some epithelioid cell subtypes are linked to a better mesothelioma survival rate.
-The adenomatoid cell type is an example.
+Some epithelioid cell subtypes, such as adenomatoid, are associated with a better mesothelioma survival rate.

 Microscope view example of an Adenomatoid cell